mcorning/soteria-vue/README.md

-# secours-vue
+# Soteria-vue

-Secours-vue uses VueJs on the front end, Trinsic server on the backend, and Azure functions in the middle.
+Soteria-vue uses VueJs on the front end, Trinsic server on the backend, and Azure functions in the middle.

 For local development:
-  1. use the `serve` script for secours-vue
+  1. use the `serve` script for Soteria-vue
   2. use the `start` script for streetcred

 > NOTE: to enable local development and debugging we updated the start script by adding the cors argument:
 >
 >     "start": "func host start --cors *",

-## To debug secours-vue:
+## To debug Soteria-vue:

 1. run the `serve` script
 2. Press F5

-You should see:
+You should see (Network IP may differ):
 >App running at:
 >
 >- Local:   http://localhost:8080/